codeghar/docker-compose-jenkins/README.md

 1. Creates *./jenkins_home/* directory, to be mounted in the Jenkins master container.
 2. Copies *jenkins_admin_user.groovy* to *jenkins_home/init.groovy.d/* directory.
 This file creates a default admin user without needing to do the same in the web interface.
 See customization section for more information.
+3. Copies *jenkins.CLI.xml* to *./jenkins_home/* directory to disable CLI remoting.
-3. Creates the Jenkins master container.
+4. Creates the Jenkins master container.
-4. Downloads *jenkins-cli.jar* from Jenkins server to *./cli* directory.
+5. Downloads *jenkins-cli.jar* from Jenkins server to *./cli* directory.
-5. Creates a container (called *cli*) to run *jenkins-cli.jar* and mounts *./cli* directory in it.
+6. Creates a container (called *cli*) to run *jenkins-cli.jar* and mounts *./cli* directory in it.
-6. Installs plugins listed in *jenkins_plugins.txt*.
+7. Installs plugins listed in *jenkins_plugins.txt*.
 See customization section to see how to install your desired plugins.
-7. Verifies all plugins were installed successfully.
+8. Verifies all plugins were installed successfully.

 # Destroy